Privacy Policy

 - Name

-- Project information and files you upload to obtain AI‐generated cost estimates (e.g., floor plans, budgets, material specifications)
+- Project files uploaded to obtain AI-generated cost estimates (e.g., floor plans, budgets, material specifications)

-- Any additional information you provide to us directly or through our website/app
+- Any additional information you provide to us directly or through our website

 How Do We Collect Personal Information?

-We may collect personal information either directly from you or from third parties.
-We gather information when you:
+We may collect personal information directly from you or from third parties, including when you:

-- Communicate with us via correspondence, chat, or email
+- Communicate with us via correspondence, chat, email, or phone

 - Interact with our sites, services, content, or advertising